speakeasy-api/openapi-directory/SDKs/clickmeter.com/v2/go/README.md

 * `ConversionsGetStatisticsAllList` - Retrieve statistics about this customer for a timeframe related to a subset of conversions grouped by some temporal entity (day/week/month)
 * `ConversionsGetStatisticsList` - Retrieve statistics about this conversion for a timeframe grouped by some temporal entity (day/week/month)
 * `ConversionsGetStatisticsSingle` - Retrieve statistics about this conversion for a timeframe
-* `ConversionsGetTops` - Retrieve a top report connected to this conversion
 * `ConversionsPatchNotesForm` - Fast patch the "notes" field of a conversion
 * `ConversionsPatchNotesJSON` - Fast patch the "notes" field of a conversion
 * `ConversionsPatchNotesRaw` - Fast patch the "notes" field of a conversion